Ghost-X-ploit/Passfigen/README.md

 ## How to Use

-1. Download or Clone the Repository Clone this repository to your local machine using Git:\n ``git clone https://github.com/Ghost-X-ploit/Passfigen.git``
+1. Download or Clone the Repository Clone this repository to your local machine using Git:<br>
+    ``git clone https://github.com/Ghost-X-ploit/Passfigen.git``
 2. Make sure you have Python 3 installed.